Luka967/MiniWS/README.md

     - `options.port` (`Number?`) The bind port for the HTTP server.
 Defaults to `80`.
     - `options.backlog` (`Number?`) The maximum count of pending connections.
 Defaults to `511`.
     - `options.httpServer` (`http.Server` or `https.Server`) The object to use as the HTTP server.
 If unspecified an internal default `http.Server` is used.
     - `options.verifyConnection` (`Function?` returning `Boolean`) If specified, it's synchronously called after checking the headers of the incoming request.
-If it returns `false`, the response is a 400 Bad Request, thereby saving a little in bandwidth.
+If it returns `false`, the server responds with 403 Forbidden, thereby saving a little in bandwidth.
         - `remoteAddress` (`String`) Remote address of the incoming connection.
         - `origin` (`String`) The origin given in the headers, if any.
         - `extensions` (`ExtensionObject`) The extensions given.
         - `subprotocols` (`String[]`) An array consisting of requested subprotocols.
         - `request` (`http.IncomingMessage`) The request itself.
     - `options.getSubProtocol` (`Function?` returning `String`) If specifed, it's called after `options.verifyConnection` in case a subprotocol was requested.
 Note that it has the same arguments as `options.verifyConnection` albeit in a different order.
+The return value will be set as the subprotocol for the response.
 - `callback` (`Function?`) Optional.
 Internally calls `.start(callback)` immediately after finishing construction.

 #### The extensions object